sass/sass/proposal/numbers.md

 `Infinity == Infinity`, and `-Infinity == -Infinity` will always be false.

-In the case that two numbers differ only in their 11th or later digits after the decimal point, both numbers are truncated to 10 decimal places and compared.
+In the case that two numbers differ only in their 11th or later digits after the decimal point, both numbers are rounded to 10 decimal places and compared.

 For example,